Bachelor of Science Degree Requirements

 3. Other requirements (9 units)*

 American Government and Institutions (PLSI 2), Multicultural and International (MI), and Upper-division writing.
-Note: Geology majors take EES 104W to fulfill the Upper-Division Writing requirement and are exempt from the MI requirement.
+Note: Geology majors take EES 104W to fulfill the Upper-Division Writing requirement.

 4. Sufficient elective units to meet required total units (varies)